drivecore/mycoder-docs/docs/examples/code-review.md

 ---
-title: Code Review and Analysis Examples
+title: Code Review
 description: Using MyCoder to review PRs, analyze code quality, and suggest improvements
 ---

-# Code Review and Analysis Examples
+# Code Review

 MyCoder is excellent at reviewing code, analyzing PRs, and providing feedback on potential improvements.
 This page showcases real-world examples of effective prompts for these scenarios.